 Brands itself as mobile mental health for depression.
 It assesses and tracks depression using a standardized depression assessment.
 The app then tracks daily moods to build a mood history graph.
 Tasks are provided to lift mood and follow up communication is provided, with the goal of improving outcomes for users.

-Talkspace boast over 100,000 users working with more than 200 licensed therapists.
-The tool provides online therapeutic conversations that typically cost about 80% less than fact-to-face therapy.
-One of the key benefits to this kind of therapy is the fact that it is 100% confidential and can also be completely anonymous, making it a stigma free way for individuals who may not otherwise seek treatment to talk with a professional.
+Talkspace boasts over 100,000 users working with more than 200 licensed therapists.
+The tool provides online therapeutic conversations that typically cost about 80% less than face-to-face therapy.
+One of the key benefits to this kind of therapy is the fact that it is 100% confidential and can also be completely anonymous, making it a stigma-free way for individuals who may not otherwise seek treatment to talk with a professional.

 Big White Wall is an anonymous, free, online community available 24/7 where people who feel anxious or down can meet to support one another.
 Sharing on the site is guided by trained professionals.
 Self-assessments are also provided on the site.

 The information contained in this blog post is for general information purposes only.
 BHPI has not tested and does not endorse the apps noted in this post.
 BHPI makes no representations as to the accuracy, completeness, or validity of the information in this post and will not be liable for any errors, omissions, or any losses, injuries, or damages arising from its or use.